Letters of Recommendation

 Are other UC campuses also accepting letters of recommendation?

-Other UC campuses may later request additional information from applicants under guidance of the UC Policy on Augmented Review.
-If additional information is needed, applicants will be notified individually by each campus.
+Other UC campuses may later request additional information from applicants under guidance of the UC Policy on Augmented Review. (link is external) If additional information is needed, applicants will be notified individually by each campus.

 Last updated November 2017